dwesterwick/SPTLateToTheParty/README.md

 * **adjust_bot_spawn_chances.update_rate**: The time (in seconds) that must elapse after the mod updates PMC conversion-rate chances before it updates them again.
 * **adjust_bot_spawn_chances.excluded_bosses**: The names of bot types that should not be included when changing boss spawn chances. **Entries in this array should NOT be removed, or the mod may not work properly.**

-* **loot_multipliers**: [time_remaining_factor, reduction_factor] pairs describing the fraction of the initial loot pool that should be remaining on the map based on the fraction of time remaining in the raid.
+* **loot_multipliers**: [time_remaining_factor, reduction_factor] pairs describing the fraction of the accessible loot pool that should be remaining on the map based on the fraction of time remaining in the raid.
 A value of "1" means match the original loot amount.
 * **vex_chance_reduction**: [time_remaining_factor, reduction_factor] pairs describing how the chance that a vehicle extract is available changes based on the fraction of time remaining in the raid.
 A value of "1" means match the original setting.
 * **pmc_spawn_chance_multipliers**: [time_remaining_factor, reduction_factor] pairs describing how the PMC-conversion chance should change based on the fraction of time remaining in the raid.
 A value of "1" means match the original setting.
 * **boss_spawn_chance_multipliers**: [time_remaining_factor, reduction_factor] pairs describing how the boss-spawn chances should change based on the fraction of time remaining in the raid.
 A value of "1" means match the original setting.